schasse/tmux-jump/README.md

 <p align="center">
   <img src="assets/tmux-jump-logo.png"
-       alt="Cursor jump for tmux."
+       alt="Vimium/Easymotion like cursor jump for tmux."
        title="tmux-jump" />
 </p>

 [![Build Status](https://travis-ci.org/schasse/tmux-jump.svg?branch=master)](https://travis-ci.org/schasse/tmux-jump)

-A fast way to jump wherever you want in your terminal without using the mouse. tmux-jump is written in ruby and can easily be installed via tpm.
+A fast way to jump wherever you want in your terminal without using the mouse.
+A plugin similar to [vimium](https://vimium.github.io/) and [easymotion](https://github.com/easymotion/vim-easymotion) but for tmux. tmux-jump is written in ruby and can easily be installed via tpm.

 ![tmux-jump](assets/tmux-jump-demo.gif)